Stable ultra-fast broad-bandwidth photodetectors based on α-CsPbI3 perovskite and NaYF4:Yb,Er quantum dots†

-Photodetectors (PDs), especially response in the infrared region, are highly desirable and have a wide range of applications ranging from cell phones, cameras, home electronics to airplanes and satellites.
-Herein, we designed and fabricated PDs based on air-stable α-CsPbI3 QDs and up-conversion material (NaYF4:Yb,Er QDs) using a facial low temperature spin-coating method.
-When α-CsPbI3 QDs is surface-modified using NaYF4:Yb,Er QDs, it extends the optical response to the NIR wavelength to allow broadband application from UV to Visible to NIR (260 nm-1100 nm).
-The optoelectronic properties and compositional stability of the devices are also studied in detail.
-As a result, the PDs are capable of broad bandwidth photodetection from deep UV to NIR (260 nm-1100 nm) with good photoresponsivity (R, 1.5 A/W), high on/off ratio (up to 104) and very short rise/decay time (less than 5 ms/5ms).
-It is found that the photoresponsivity performance is better than all other perovskite QDs based PDs with lateral device structure.
-Furthermore, the device performance shows very little degradation over the course of 60 days of storage in ambient condition.
-The combination of remarkable stability, high performance broad bandwidth photodetection, and easy fabrication categorize the QDs as a very promising semiconducting candidate for optoelectronic applications.
+Photodetectors (PDs), especially those that respond in the infrared region, are highly desirable and have a wide range of applications ranging from cell phones, cameras, and home electronics to airplanes and satellites.
+Herein, we designed and fabricated PDs based on air-stable α-CsPbI3 QDs and an up-conversion material (NaYF4:Yb,Er QDs) using a facial low temperature spin-coating method.
+When the α-CsPbI3 QDs are surface-modified using NaYF4:Yb,Er QDs, their optical response is extended to the NIR region to allow broadband application from the UV to visible to NIR region (260 nm–1100 nm).
+The optoelectronic properties and compositional stability of the devices were also studied in detail.
+From the results, the PDs are capable of broad-bandwidth photodetection from the deep UV to NIR region (260 nm–1100 nm) with good photoresponsivity (R, 1.5 A W−1), high on/off ratio (up to 104) and very short rise/decay time (less than 5 ms/5 ms).
+It was found that the photoresponsivity performance of the PDs in this work is better than that of all the other previously reported perovskite QD-based PDs with a lateral device structure.
+Furthermore, the device performance shows very little degradation over the course of 60 days of storage under ambient conditions.
+The combination of remarkable stability, high performance broad-bandwidth photodetection, and easy fabrication suggest that these QDs are a very promising semiconducting candidate for optoelectronic applications.

 - This article is part of the themed collection: Editor’s Choice: Perovskite Nanomaterials and Devices